 In addition to direct labor costs, there are other costs associated with direct labor workers.
-These are idle time, overtime premium and fringe benefits that are provided to workers.
-These are not part of direct labor cost.
-The following paragraphs explain the computation and accounting treatment of idle time, overtime premium and labor fringe benefits:
+These are idle time, overtime premium and fringe benefits that are often provided by employers to their direct labor workers.
+From accounting perspective, these additional payments are not considered the part of direct labor cost but are treated otherwise.
+The rest of the content in this article explains the computation and accounting treatment of the cost incurred by a commercial entity in respect of idle time, overtime premium and labor fringe benefits etc.

 Treatment of idle time: